Through the Caregivers Eyes

 Our client was on the phone and the caregiver heard her telling someone her social security number.
 She grabbed the phone and asked who this was?
 They hung up.
 She quickly contacted the daughter and the daughter contacted the bank.
 Our caregiver’s quick response blocked the withdrawal of $35,000 which was already in progress.

-We had a World War II Army nurse, who was very business as usual.
+We had a World War II Army nurse, who was living as though life was business as usual.
 She was progressing with her Congestive Heart Failure.
 The children had confessed that she never told them she loved them.
 We spoke to her about how proud she must be of her children.
 She said she was.
 We encouraged her to tell her children.
-She did in fact do so.
-Her adult children got what they needed from their Mom before she passed.
-They knew it was us that had encouraged her to do this, but they were thankful because it was what they wanted all of their lives.
+She did just that, and her adult children got what they needed from their Mom before she passed.
+They knew it was us who had encouraged her to do this, but they were thankful because it was what they wanted all of their lives.

 One of our caregivers brought her laptop to the client’s home to so they could figure out what birds they were seeing out the window.
 The caregiver would put the bird seed in the feeders and the client would report what the birds looked like.
 They had a great time, learning more about the birds.
 They also looked at Google Earth to show our client her home.
 She was fascinated but wanted to know when they came to her house to take the picture!
 Technology has much improved.
 This then led to an interesting conversation of how Newark, NJ was with dirt roads!
 Hard to imagine I guess on both sides of this conversation!

 We took one of our clients out to take pictures of nature.
-Each week a different place.
-This was her passion and she sure had fun going out with a little bit of help to do so again.
+Each week, they went to a different place.
+This was her passion, and she sure had fun going out with a little bit of help to do so again.
 Renewing her old hobby was her passion.

 Life Review and Remotivation

-For one of our clients with frontal temporal dementia, all she wanted was to go to Medieval Times.
-Well, we took her there and she got the rose from the knight.
+For one of our clients with frontotemporal dementia, all she wanted was to go to Medieval Times.
+We took her there, and she got the rose from the knight.
 It totally made her day!

-A client with early-onset Alzheimer’s who used to be a Science Teacher was having a lot of difficulty with her memory of the present day.
+Another client with early-onset Alzheimer’s who used to be a science teacher was having a lot of difficulty with her memory of the present day.
 Her caregiver took her to the Liberty Science Museum.
-She was so proud of herself because she knew every snake whether it was poisonous or non poisonous!
+She was so proud of herself, because she knew every snake whether it was poisonous or non poisonous.
 At this time she could remember what she knew a while back, when she was a teacher or in school.
 She had a great day!